Roasters Guild Executive Council | 2016 – 2017

 IMMEDIATE PAST CHAIR

 Allen is an experienced retailer, master roaster and the founder of Momentum Coffee in Houston, Texas.
 He has developed customer training courses and regularly teaches cupping, roasting, service and all aspects of brewing.
 On a regional level, Allen is active in building local barista and coffee culture.
-He is an accredited Lead Instructor for the SCAA and a Licensed Q-Grader.
+He is an accredited Lead Instructor for the SCA and a Licensed Q-Grader.
 Allen believes there is something new to learn about coffee every day.